adey-px/hr-manager/README.md

 ### 4.5 Testing Existing Features
 1. All the navigation links and buttons on the application work as expected
 2. Human Resource manager can create employee's record into the database.
-He can also read, update and delete their records successfully and these complete CRUD functionalities.
+3. He can also read, update and delete their records successfully and these complete CRUD functionalities.
-3. All the forms including Register form, Login form and all other forms work as expected.
+4. All the forms including Register form, Login form and all other forms work as expected.
-4. Registered users can change their passwords successfully after they login
+5. Registered users can change their passwords successfully after they login
-5. Public users can view all the pages in Self Service center to check for job vacancies
+6. Public users can view all the pages in Self Service center to check for job vacancies
-6. Users can read more detail about the application and they can contact the developers
+7. Users can read more detail about the application and they can contact the developers
-7. Users can contact Support team in case they encounter any technical issue while using the application
+8. Users can contact Support team in case they encounter any technical issue while using the application
-8. Employees can send message to HR office through the Complain form on their dashboard
+9. Employees can send message to HR office through the Complain form on their dashboard
-9. Humnan Resource manager can send notifications to employees through the notification page
+10. Humnan Resource manager can send notifications to employees through the notification page
-10. Employees can read the most recent notification from the HR office through the accordion on their dashboard
+11. Employees can read the most recent notification from the HR office through the accordion on their dashboard
+12. All the links on the Home page footer and inner pages are working as expected

 ### 4.6 Bugs
 While developing this application, I encountered some bugs and fixed them as follow: